google/highwayhash/README.md

 ## CPU requirements

 SipTreeHash[13] requires an AVX2-capable CPU (e.g. Haswell).
 HighwayHash
-includes a dispatcher that chooses the best available (AVX2, SSE4.1 or portable) implementation at runtime, as well as a directly callable function template that can only run on the CPU for which it was built.
+includes a dispatcher that chooses the best available (AVX2, SSE4.1, VSX or portable) implementation at runtime, as well as a directly callable function template that can only run on the CPU for which it was built.
 SipHash[13] and ScalarSipTreeHash[13] have no particular CPU requirements.

-Our implementations use custom AVX2 vector classes with overloaded operators (e.g. `const V4x64U a = b + c`) for type-safety and improved readability vs. compiler intrinsics (e.g. `const __m256i a = _mm256_add_epi64(b, c)`).
+Our x86 implementations use custom vector classes with overloaded operators (e.g. `const V4x64U a = b + c`) for type-safety and improved readability vs. compiler intrinsics (e.g. `const __m256i a = _mm256_add_epi64(b, c)`).

-We intend to port HighwayHash to other SIMD-capable platforms, especially ARM.
+The VSX implementation uses built-in vector types alongside Altivec intrinsics.
+A high-performance third-party ARM implementation is mentioned below.

 Our instruction_sets dispatcher avoids running newer instructions on older CPUs that do not support them.
 However, intrinsics, and therefore also any vector